-If at any point the county reverts to the red phase facility will immediately revert to current restrictions.
+If at any point the county reverts back to the red phase facility we immediatly revert back to current restrictions.
 Center will notify all residents and families of the reinstatement of restrictions.

 SCREENING PROTOCOLS

 In each block below, describe the screening protocol to be used including where screening occurs, method of determining symptoms and possible exposure, and action taken if screening reveals possible virus.